18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 **At most 800 cores and 2100 GB of memory can be used by all simultaneously running jobs per user** across all community and \*-low partitions.
 In addition, up to 800 cores and 2100 GB of memory can be used by jobs in scavenger* partitions.
 Any additional jobs will be queued but won't start.
 At times these limits can be lowered to prevent a small group of users overtaking the whole cluster.

 Users that have access to priority partitions are limited by the amount of resources purchased by the group.
 For example, if a group has purchased one 768GB node, then group members cannot use more than an equivalent of one 768GB node across all jobs simulteniously running in priority-mem768 partition even when there are idle nodes in the partition.
 However all users on the system can use these idle nodes through \*-low and scavenger* partitions.
+Each group that has purchased nodes on Ceres, has a special QOS created for the group, which needs to be specified when submitting a job to a priority partition using "-q" salloc/sbatch/srun option.
+When users submit a job to a priority partition, any node in the partition can be assigned to the job.

 To get current details on all partitions use the following scontrol command:
 ```